 Of course, each job will require different skills and experiences, so make sure you read the job description carefully and focus on the skills listed by the employer.

-People with conceptual skills must be very creative.
+- Creative Thinking: People with conceptual skills must be very creative.
 They have to be able to devise creative solutions to abstract problems.
-It involves thinking “outside of the box” — they must consider how all the departments within an organization work together, and how they can work to solve a particular problem.
+It involves thinking “outside of the box."
+They must consider how all the departments within an organization work together, and how they can work to solve a particular problem.

 Examples of Conceptual Skills